 pudding,

-there's too many choices for desserts in the city
+or cupcake? there's too many choices for desserts in the city

 I decide to go with sweet bread.
 I figure it'll be easy to get ahold of, since the smell of freshly baked lemon poppyseed bread coats the sidewalks.
 The path the smell takes is clear and easy for my nose to follow—all the way down this street, turn left at the sidewalk with the trash can shaped like a basketball, climb up the pipes that lead to the windowsills of an apartment building, climb into the open window of the bakery, jump onto the table, snatch a slice of the bread from the table (it's just been cut, and the workers are all helping customers downstairs—rush hour), climb back to the window and down the pipes, then scamper back through the city until I reach the edge of the wheat fields, make my way through the wheat fields, and—finally—reach the small village in between the forest and wheat fields, where I live.